aws/sagemaker-python-sdk/doc/using_pytorch.rst

 Attach to existing training jobs
 --------------------------------

-You can attach an PyTorch Estimator to an existing training job using the ``attach`` method.
+You can attach a PyTorch Estimator to an existing training job using the ``attach`` method.

 .. code:: python